azimuthpro/guardian-ai/README.md

 | `onUploadError` | `(error) => void` | Called when the upload fails. |
 | `logger` | `Logger` | Inject a custom logger implementation.
 Defaults to a console-backed logger. |
 | `fetchImpl` | `typeof fetch` | Provide an alternative fetch implementation (e.g. for testing). |

+> **Note:** All data is automatically compressed with gzip before upload.
+This cannot be disabled as the Guardian ingest service expects compressed data.

 Returns an object `{ client, upload }` where: